 The Denver Leadville and Gunnison Railroad built the hotel in 1897, one of only two buildings they built in Como.
 It ran a train through Como until April 1937.
 The Depot next door has been restored to museum.
 Rooms at the South Park Hotel are rented through AirBnB.

-- To book, check prices or availability for South Park Hotel
+- Check prices, availability or book South Park Hotel

 1898 | Durango’s General Palmer